Naan (2012 film): Plot

-Karthik (Vijay Antony) is a brilliant student but already shows signs of criminal behavior at childhood itself, like forging his friend's parent's signature on a mark sheet.
-Sent home from school early for this misdeed, Karthik is shocked to discover his mother (Charmila) in bed with his uncle.
-His mother begs him not to tell his father, but he does so, and his father commits suicide and dies.
-Karthik's mother and his uncle continue their relationship; Karthik then kills his mother and his uncle by setting the house on fire.
+Karthik is a brilliant student but already shows signs of criminal behaviour in childhood, like forging his friend's parent's signature on a report card.
+Sent home from school early for this misdeed, Karthik is shocked to discover his mother in bed with a neighbour.
+His mother begs him not to disclose her affair to his father, but he does so, and his father commits suicide.
+Karthik's mother continues her illicit relationship.
+One day, Karthik kills his mother and her lover by setting the house on fire.
 He is sent to a juvenile home where he grows up.
-On his release, the warden gives him the address of another of his uncles and asks him to concentrate on his studies.
+On his release, the warden gives him the address of his uncle and asks him to concentrate on his studies.

-Karthik's aunt is not interested in taking him in, so he goes to Chennai to start a new life.
-As fate would have it, the bus meets with an accident, and his co-passenger, Mohammed Salim (Ratchasan Saravanan) eventually dies.
-Karthik steals Salim's documents, adopts his identity, and due to his high marks of Salim, enrolls in a Government medical college in MBBS.
-He develops friendships with a rich class mate named Ashok (Siddharth Venugopal), his girlfriend Rupa (Rupa Manjari), and their friend Suresh (Vijay Victor).
-Ashok allows Salim to stay in his house rent-free, seeing his innocent and good nature.
-Later, Salim and Ashok encounter the same warden from the former's juvenile home, who seems to recognize Karthik.
-However, since Karthik is now impersonating Salim, he picks an argument with the warden and swears that he is not the person he thinks.
-This incident causes Ashok to develop a dilemma towards Salim's identity.
+Karthik's aunt is not willing to take him in, so he goes to Chennai to start a new life.
+As fate would have it, the bus meets with an accident, and his fellow passenger, Mohammed Salim, is killed.
+Karthik steals Salim's documents, adopts his identity, and enrolls in a government medical college in MBBS.
+He befriends a rich classmate named Ashok, his girlfriend Rupa, and their friend Suresh.
+Ashok allows Salim to stay in his house rent-free.
+Later, Salim and Ashok encounter the warden from the former's juvenile home, who recognises Karthik.
+However, since Karthik is now impersonating Salim, he picks up an argument with the warden and swears that he is not the person he thinks he is.
+Nevertheless, Ashok becomes suspicious of his new friend.

-One day, Ashok and Suresh plan to go to a farmhouse without Rupa.
-Suresh suggests that they take some other girls along.
+One day Ashok and Suresh go to a farmhouse without Rupa.
+Suresh suggests that they take some girls along.
 Salim lets Rupa know of this plan due to her sincere and true love for Ashok.
-Rupa starts to suspect Ashok's fidelity, and Ashok worries that Salim betrayed him by complaining about him to Rupa.
-Ashok slaps Salim angrily and asks him to get out of his place.
-Salim, seeing no other way, apologizes to him and looks for another lodging.
+Rupa starts to suspect that Ashok is cheating on her, while Ashok worries that Salim betrayed him to Rupa.
+Ashok slaps Salim angrily and tells him to move out.
+Katrhik apologises to him and agrees to look for another lodging.